brendongu/Site/content/work.md

 &nbsp;

 ## <span class = "emphR">Big Data Bowl</span>
-With my partner Peter Wu, I participated in the 2019 Big Data Bowl, a sports analytics contest in which contestants used NFL player tracking data to analyze and rethink trends and player performance.
+With my partner Peter Wu, I participated in the 2019 Big Data Bowl, a sports analytics competition in which contestants used NFL player tracking data to analyze and rethink player performance.

 Our team was selected as one of **four college finalists** for this event and we were able to present our findings to members of the NFL league office, team executives, and league sponsors at the 2019 NFL Combine in Indianapolis, which was an awesome experience.